signalfx/splunk-forwarder/README.md

 The repo includes a set of circleci tests that need to pass before your Pull Request can be merged.
 Perform the tests here https://app.circleci.com/ pointed at your updated github fork.

+However note that there appears to be an issue with circleci meaning that you if you are pushing to a PR on the signalfx repo you will need to "Stop Building" on your forked circleci project to allow the upstream PR repo to perform the circleci tests.

 #### Unit Testing
 Unit testing should be completed successfully and can be performed locally as follows.
 If you are adding new commands you may need to update the test cases defined in [./signalfx-forwarder-app/tests/splunk_test.py](./signalfx-forwarder-app/tests/splunk_test.py) and possibly the fake handling of the commands [./signalfx-forwarder-app/tests/helpers/fake_backend.py](./signalfx-forwarder-app/tests/helpers/fake_backend.py)